Powers of Attorney & Advance Care Directives

 We recommend that all adults have an Enduring Power of Attorney and Advance Care Directive in place to record their financial and medical wishes in the event that they are unable to make decisions for themselves.

-Your spouse and/or children do not automatically have the right to make financial and legal decisions on your behalf if you lose mental capacity, become incapacitated for any length of time or you are just having that well-earned overseas holiday and something unexpected happens.
-Let us help you get peace of mind knowing that should anything happen, everything is in place so that the people you know and trust are taking care of things.
-Please talk to one of our caring staff to ensure that you are well prepared for any eventuality.
+A spouse and/or child do not automatically have the right to make financial and medical decisions on your behalf if you lose your mental capacity, become physically incapacitated for any length of time or you are just having that well-earned overseas holiday and something unexpected happens.

-An Advance Care Directive allows you to appoint one or more “Substitute Decision-Makers” who will have the power to make health and lifestyle type decisions on your behalf should you lose your mental capacity (as determined by a health professional).
-The Substitute Decision-Maker can only act on your behalf if you lose your mental capacity and not before so your wishes cannot be over ridden whilst you still have the ability to make your own decisions.
-This document is a separate document to your Will or Enduring Power of Attorney.
+An Advance Care Directive allows you to appoint one or more “Substitute Decision-Makers” who will have the power to make medical and lifestyle decisions on your behalf should you lose your mental capacity (as determined by a health professional).
+For more information download our Advance Care Directive brochure.